Hydroxychloroquine dosing under 5 mg/kg/day is less effective in preventing lupus flares than higher dosing.

 How is lupus diagnosed?

-Lupus is hard to diagnose.
-This is because it has many possible symptoms that could have other causes.
-And the symptoms can develop slowly over time.
+Lupus may be hard to diagnose because many of the symptoms could be from other causes.
+The symptoms also develop slowly over time.

 Antibody blood tests.
 These tests are done to look for certain kinds of antibodies in your blood.
 The main test for lupus is the antinuclear antibodies (ANA) test.
 Most people with lupus will have a positive ANA test result.
 Other tests check for other kinds of antibodies.